freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 - Make a PR

 ### Testing changes on `main`
-If you want to test your changes to `main` after using the above instructions, follow these instuctions:
+If you want to test your changes to `main` after using the above instructions, follow these instructions:

 - Following the instructions on the [rdb-alpha repo](https://github.com/freeCodeCamp/rdb-alpha) to run a container
 - Start the tutorial using the `tutorial.json` file on the new branch